1955 Constitution of Ethiopia

 Emperor Haile Selassie proclaimed a revised constitution in November 1955 of the Ethiopian Empire.
+The new constitution was intended to improve Ethiopia's international image.
+While it consolidated the Emperor's absolutist powers, it introduced concepts such as the separation of powers and expanded the role of the Imperial Parliament of Ethiopia.
+It was abrogated in 1974 with the Ethiopian revolution of that year which resulted in the abolition of the monarchy by the Derg.

+Origins and implementation

-This constitution was prompted, like its 1931 predecessor, by a concern with international opinion.
+The 1955 constitution was Ethiopia's second written one, the first being the 1931 constitution.
+It was prompted, like its predecessor, by a concern with international opinion.
 Such opinion was particularly important at a time when some neighboring African states were rapidly advancing under European colonial influence and Ethiopia was pressing its claims internationally for the incorporation of Eritrea, where an elected parliament and more modern administration had existed since 1952.